vikrampawar/book-highlights/pages/event-streams-in-action.md

 look at it another way, our event consists of two pieces of event metadata (namely, the event and the timestamp), and two business entities (the shopper and the product) ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_011.html#bdddd084-d9df-4b80-8e0f-f089234edf6a))

-It is up to us to define the internal format of our eventsóa process we call modeling our events. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_011.html#9a87d82b-2753-46d9-ad67-bc5cd91edd23))
+It is up to us to define the internal format of our events‚Äîa process we call modeling our events. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_011.html#9a87d82b-2753-46d9-ad67-bc5cd91edd23))

 We need a way of formalizing this structure further, ideally into a data serialization format that is understandable by humans but also can be parsed by computers ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_011.html#015ec375-60b1-4321-bfee-b7473b0b8ea0))